DadSchoorse/vkBasalt/README.md

 - Fast approximate anti-aliasing

 It is also possible to use ReShade FX shaders.

-## Disclaimer
-This is one of my first projects ever, so expect it to have bugs.
-Use it at your own risk.
+**Disclaimer: It is one of my first projects ever, so expect it to have bugs.
+Use it at your own risk.**
 ## Building from source
 ### Dependencies
 Before building, you will need: